itswadesh/anne-docs/adminUserManual.md

 To edit a customer’s information:

-1. From your Misiki admin panel, go to Customers.
+1. From your Anne admin panel, go to Customers.
 2. Click the pencil icon of the customer profile you want to edit.
 3. In the Edit customer dialog, you can change a customer’s:
    -firstName and lastName